 11 Believe me that I am in the Father, and the Father in me: or else believe me for the very works’ sake.

 There is an underlying theme in John about seeing God the Father.
 We read about it in John 1:18, John 6:46, and John 14:9.
 In John 14, the disciple Philip asked Jesus, in the presence of Thomas and the other disciples, to show them the Father.
 Jesus answered him and said that he (Jesus) is in the Father and the Father is in him, and that if you see him you see the Father.
 To further clarify, Jesus said that the words he spoke and the actions he did were not from his own self, but were from God the Father who dwells in him.
 The idea conveyed is that seeing Jesus is the same as seeing the Father because the Father was in him doing the actions (works) and speaking the words.
 I believe that when Thomas said, “My Lord and my God”, this idea was made a reality in his mind.
-I think he finally saw God in Jesus because God fulfilled the resurrection work in Jesus, just as Jesus explained to them.
+I think he finally saw God the Father in Jesus because God fulfilled the resurrection work in Jesus, just as Jesus explained to them.

 What did Jesus say?